This post may contain affiliate links. Please see my affiliate disclaimer for more information.

 Strength Shop 2029 barbell – New kid on the block

-In the 5 years I have had my 2028 black oxide bar, Strength Shop have widened their range of barbells to offer a premium range (their ‘bastard’ bars) and also introduced another entry level bar alongside the 2028 – the 2029 bar.
+In the 5 years I have had my 2028 black oxide bar, Strength Shop have widened their range of barbells to offer a premium range (I really want to get my hands on a Strength Shop Bastard bar to review soon – maybe even a stainless steel one…) and also introduced another entry level bar alongside the 2028 – the 2029 bar.

 You can probably guess the difference – the bar is 29mm in diameter vs the 28mm offered by the 2028.